 • Since 1978 we have been helping to raise awareness of Special Olympics Great Britain (SOGB), and its work supporting people with an intellectual disability to have fun, keep fit and build friendships through sport

 • In 2014 we announced we are match-funding the Mayor of London’s FreeSport programme, which administers grants of up to £1,500 to community groups and sports clubs.
-Together, the £1million in total funding will double the support to clubs to run free activities and help twice as many people to get active on a regular basis
+Together, the £1 million in total funding will double the support to clubs to run free activities and help twice as many people to get active on a regular basis.

-And here’s what we will do next
+And here’s what the Coca-Cola system will do next:

 • By 2020, Great Britain will aim to be the first country in the world where 50% of the cola we sell will be lower or no-calorie